Yenchu/microservices-demo/README.md

   * Make sure `RABBITMQ_SERVICE_HOST`, `RABBITMQ_SERVICE_PORT`, `RABBITMQ_SERVICE_USERNAME` and  `RABBITMQ_SERVICE_PASSWORD`
     match your RabbitMQ configuration.
   * Set `APP_CONFIG_DIR` and `APP_LOGGINH_DIR` to your correct file path.
-* Run `java -jar _service-jar-file_` to start each service, config-server should be started first, service-registry next, then other services.
+* Use `java -jar` to start each service, config-server should be started first, service-registry next, then other services.

 ### Docker Deployment
 * Download rabbitmq-management image.